 - philosophical (such as opposed to mass education),

 - special needs

-Homeschool teaching looks very different to traditional school.
-Within the Australian homeschool community there are a variety of home education methods and Australian support groups.
-Learning about these different methods is very helpful for deciding how you want your homeschool to look and what resources you want to use.
+Home education teaching looks very different to traditional school.
+Within the Australian homeschool community there are a variety of home education methods .

 When contemplating homeschooling you will need to learn about: how to start homeschooling and you will also need to learn about the legal requirement to register for homeschooling.
 These are two separate things.